The Definitive Guide to Event Correlation in AIOps: Processes, Tools, Examples, and Checklist

 IT operations staff, DevOps teams, and network operations center (NOC) managers cannot keep up with the volume of alerts and detect incidents and outages in time, before they affect revenue-generating applications and services or other critical back-end systems.
 These factors raise the risk that incidents and outages will hurt the company’s business.

 Event correlation software tackles this challenge by collecting monitoring data from across the managed environment and using AI to consolidate those monitoring alerts into clusters related to the same issue.
-As part of that process, the event correlation platform makes use of the latest, up-to-date topology data to identify . compares these clusters with system data on changes and network topology.
+As part of that process, the event correlation platform makes use of the latest, up-to-date topology data to identify and compare these clusters with system data on changes and network topology.
 The software uses this information to identify the causes and solutions for issues much faster and thoroughly than human technicians could.

 Steps in event correlation